e18e/e18e/docs/blog/community-showcase-q1.md

 - [`eslint-plugin-import-x`](https://github.com/un-ts/eslint-plugin-import-x) moves to a rust-based resolver
   - Big thanks to [JounQin](https://bsky.app/profile/1stg.me) and [sukka](https://bsky.app/profile/skk.moe) for the various improvements on this and other ESLint plugins they maintain
-- [`eslint-plugin-n`](https://github.com/eslint-community/eslint-plugin-n/) had an almost 20x perf improvement on some rules
+- [`eslint-plugin-n`](https://github.com/eslint-community/eslint-plugin-n/) had an almost 20x perf improvement on one of their rules
   - Thanks to [pralkarz](https://github.com/pralkarz) for this one
 - [`eslint-plugin-svelte`](https://github.com/sveltejs/eslint-plugin-svelte) dropped a bunch of compat code for older versions of ESLint